Some new moms might easily be misled by the word “essential” because it basically means that it’s something you must have.

 This oil is known for its calming qualities and can be used to quieten down a cranky baby.

-There is evidence that Lavender oil can ease pain in babies and helps to lower heart rate.
+There is evidence that Lavender oil can ease pain in babies and helps to lower heart rate too, though the latter isn’t as important as the former.

 Mandarin is another calming oil, and because it’s not phototoxic, it doesn’t usually cause skin irritation.
 This property makes it better for infants than other citrus oils.